mazenhesham17/javascript30/README.md

 ## Day 1
 Task: Adding some styling interactions with the keyboard press

-Introducing the **dataset** concept in which is an object in each HTML element which can hold custom variables to use later
+Introducing the **dataset** concept in which is an object in each HTML element which can hold custom variables to use later.

-example:
+Example:
 ```HTML
 <audio data-key="65" src="sounds/clap.wav"></audio>
 ```